-Public forest landowners in states (Alabama, North Carolina and Virginia) that currently have laws prohibiting bargaining with their public employees shall be “grandfathered in” as meeting the requirements in indicator 9.2.2 but must still participate in the information gathering process with their certification bodies (for independent contractors) and the inconsistent practices process in item 8.4 of the SFI Public Inquiries and Official Complaints (Section 11) requirements to aid in resolution of any issues that may be identified.
+Public forest landowners in states (Alabama, North Carolina and Virginia) that currently have laws prohibiting bargaining with their public employees shall be “grandfathered in” as meeting the requirements in indicator 10.2.2 but must still participate in the information gathering process with their certification bodies (for independent contractors) and the inconsistent practices process in item 3 of the SFI Public Inquiries and Official Complaints (Section 12) requirements to aid in resolution of any issues that may be identified.

+Objective 12.
+Training and Education (and Objective 6 in SFI 2022 Fiber Sourcing Standard)

-11. Use of Qualified Logging Professionals and Certified Logging Professionals
+Use of Qualified Logging Professionals and Certified Logging Companies

-11.1 Use of Qualified Logging Professionals
+Use of Qualified Logging Professionals

 Logger training is a very effective tool in promoting sustainable forest management, and has been a key component of the SFI program since its inception.
-The SFI 2015-2019 Forest Management Standard strengthens requirements for logger training with revisions to Indicators, 11.1.5, 11.2.1 and 11.2.2 and the SFI 2015-2019 Fiber Sourcing Standard does the same with Indicators 3.1.1, 6.1.5, 6.2.1 and 6.2.2.
+The SFI 2022 Forest Management Standard strengthens requirements for logger training with revisions to Indicators, 12.1.5, 12.2.1 and 12.2.2 and the SFI 2022Fiber Sourcing Standard does the same with Indicators 3.1.1, 6.1.5, 6.2.1 and 6.2.2.

-“SFI 2015-2019 Fiber Sourcing Standard indicator 3.1.1.
-Program to promote the use of qualified logging professionals, certified logging professionals (where available) and qualified resource professionals.”
+“SFI 2022 Fiber Sourcing Standard indicator 3.1.1.
+Program to promote the use of qualified logging professionals, certified logging companies (where available) and qualified resource professionals.”

-“SFI 2015-2019 Forest Management Standard indicator 11.1.5 and SFI 2015-2019 Fiber Sourcing Standard indicator 6.1.5 - Program Participants shall have written agreements for the use of qualified logging professionals and/or certified logging professionals (where available) and/or wood producers that have completed training programs and are recognized as qualified logging professionals.“
+“SFI 2022Forest Management Standard indicator 12.1.5 and SFI 2022Fiber Sourcing Standard indicator 6.1.5 - Certified Organizations shall have written agreements for the use of qualified logging professionals and/or certified logging companies (where available) and/or wood producers that have completed training programs and are recognized as qualified logging professionals.“

-“SFI 2015-2019 Forest Management Standard indicator 11.2.1 and SFI 2015-219 Fiber Sourcing Standard indicator 6.2.1 - Participation in or support of SFI Implementation Committees to establish criteria and identify delivery mechanisms for wood producer training courses and periodic continuing education that address:
+“SFI 2022 Forest Management Standard indicator 12.2.1 and SFI 2022 Fiber Sourcing Standard indicator 6.2.1 - Participation in or support of SFI Implementation Committees to establish criteria and identify delivery mechanisms for wood producer core training courses that address:

 a. awareness of sustainable forestry principles and the SFI program;